asavagar/uk-covid19-firm-creation/content/home/features.md

 +++
-# A Skills section created with the Featurette widget.
+# A feature section created with the Featurette widget.
 widget = "featurette"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false